GACJ/callingitround/content/docs/conducting/2_coursing_orders/index.md

 weight: 2
 ---

-# Coursing orders
+# Coursing Orders

 Coursing orders are a fundamental tool of the conductor, and many if not most conductors use them for checking the ringing.
 But what is a coursing order?
 This section is here to answer that question.
 For this section and the next, we'll focus on coursing orders in the context of Plain Bob.
-In [Using Coursing Orders](../4_using_coursing_orders), I'll talk a little more about coursing orders for different methods.

 ## Back to Basics: Plain Hunt